-346 Field Internship in Recreation and Seminar.
-F and S, two to four course units.

-Students electing this course are involved full time in a semester's field experience in a recreational agency.
-An accompanying seminar on campus focuses on the problems of relating theory to practice.
-Prerequisites: 304, 305, 310, a minimum cumulative average of C (2.0), and the approval of the department.
-Mr. G. Van Andel.
+346 Field Internship and Seminar.
+S and SS, three course units.
+This course involves a full-time, one-semester field experience in a recreation service or agency.
+The seminar focuses on the problems and issues involved in relating classroom learnings to professional practice.
+Prerequisites: completion of all courses in the recreation program, a minimum cumulative average of C (2.0), and the approval of the department.
+Staff.